monistode/image-scripts/README.md

 This repository contains the scripts for facilitating (**Note: Not generating**) the linux image for the de10-nano board generation

+Should you just need the image, ask one of the guys that worked on this project - though they will probably not respond to you :=(

 ## Description